-By focusing on all of the little improvements, you can enjoy the feel-good buzz of your hard work throughout the whole journey – plus, by creating a positive relationship with your money, you’re setting yourself to smash your next goal, too!
+By focusing on all of the little improvements, you can enjoy the feel-good buzz of your hard work throughout the whole journey – plus, by creating a positive relationship with your money, you’re setting yourself up to smash your next goal, too!
 We like to call this way of life ‘Money Mindfulness.’
-You can get started with our zen approach to money management here!

-4. Break down your money goal into mini tasks – with timeframes
+4. Break down your saving goal into mini-tasks – with time frames

 Think of this is as your strategy plan – you’ve got the goal, so how do you get there, step-by-step?
 Approach it in the same way you might a fitness goal – no one can go from buying their first pair of trainers to running their first marathon in a day.
 First, you’d focus on running for 2 minutes straight, then 5, 10, and, slowly but surely, you’d be on your way.
 By breaking your goal down into smaller, achievable milestones, you won’t get overwhelmed and you can stay motivated with every little success.
 Think about syncing these up with deadlines ahead of time.
 Pick a date in the future for your goal completion date.
 What do you want to achieve by the end of the first week, month, or year?
 If you have a money goal that’s ongoing, like budgeting better for more time with friends, how do you want to break that down into daily or weekly budgets?

 5. Share your money goal with friends – or better yet, set one together